-Sometimes the same employee is inadvertently added more than once on PPO.
-Most commonly this happens because the administrator fails to disable the global employee filter and verify that the employee does not already exist as an inactive employee before adding the employee.
-Having duplicate employees causes confusion, especially if the employee is also a user on PPO.
+Sometimes the same resource is inadvertently added more than once on PPO.
+Most commonly this happens because the administrator fails to disable the global resource filter and verify that the resource does not already exist as an inactive resource before adding another record.
+Having duplicate resources causes confusion, especially if the resource is also a user on PPO.

 The solution is twofold:

 - We have to correct the duplicates that have already been added; and

 - We have to prevent duplicates from being added in the future.

 The problem with the existing duplicates is that some Tasks / Issues / Risks may be assigned to the original resource and others may be assigned to the duplicate.
 The first step in correcting the duplicates is to first ensure all items on the system are assigned to the same resource record.
 The easiest way to do this would be to edit one of the resource records and put a 1 at the end of the person’s first name:

 If the resource in question is a user on PPO, you will have to check the user record for the resource to ensure it is linked to the correct (original) resource.

 There are two options in terms of prevention:

 - Limit the users in terms of who has access to add resources.
 For some organisations it would be viable to only allow the PPO Administrators to load resources.
 The administrator can then ensure the resource they are creating is not a duplicate, before continuing.
 If the resource does exist, but as an inactive resource, the PPO Administrator should mark the resource record as active.